 Braces and Wisdom Teeth

-Once your child enters their teen years, emphasise the connection between a healthy mouth and healthy body.
-Teenagers can understand how important a healthy smile is, and take responsibility for keeping it that way.
+Once your child enters his or her teen years, stress the connection between a healthy mouth and healthy body.
+Teenagers can appreciate how important a healthy smile is, and take responsibility for keeping it that way.
 At this age, they may have braces or just finished orthodontic treatment.
 Teenagers' oral hygiene habits for the prevention of cavities and gum disease should be a priority as well, and the eruption of the wisdom teeth need monitoring.
 Their dentist or dental hygienist can provide the tools needed to transition to a healthy adult mouth.
 They will focus on the following:

 - Proper diet, nutrition and exercise.

-- Brushing, flossing and fluoride use, potentially with higher strength fluoride toothpaste products to curb specific problems.
+- Brushing, flossing and fluoride use can be used to potentially curb specific problems.